jaycoskey/Bananagrams/README.md

       (b) could fit in a 64-bit int.
     Unfortunately, the modulo operation leaves open but open the possibility of a hash collision.
     The rate of hash collisions might be reduced or even eliminated if we applied two optimizations.
-    * Change the ordering of the mapping from letters to primes so that the most frequent letters (e.g., 'e') are mapped to the smallest primes (e.g., 2), while the less frequent letters (e.g., 'q') are mapped to the larger primes.
-    * Since the words we hash don't contain the letters j, k, q, x, z, and w, we can use only the first 20 primes, from 2 to 71.

 # Bananagram Challenge History

 * **Challenge:** Here is the original version of the challenge that I heard.